Sample plan

 The Eiffel Tower & Champ de Mars

-Start with the icon, follow with a long picnic in the park under it, and let the kids burn energy at a real Parisian playground.
+Start with the most iconic image → spread out a long picnic blanket on the grass below it → let the kids burn off energy at a real Parisian playground.

 09:30